 - For babies with mild night-time fear, check on your child promptly and be reassuring, but keep the interaction as brief as possible.

 - In severe cases in which your child panics when you leave or vomits with crying, stay in your child's room until he is either calm or goes to sleep.

 - Short of lifting your child out of his crib, provide whatever is needed for comfort.

 - Do not turn on the light, and limit talking to a minimum.

-As your infant grows and is exposed to other children (particularly if in daycare), upper respiratory infections may be frequent.
-Treatment is discussed in our hand-out on Colds and Congestion.
+Upper respiratory infections may be frequent as your infant grows and is exposed to other children, particularly if in daycare.
+Treatment is discussed here, Colds and Congestion.

-Clean your infant's teeth with a soft brush or washcloth when the first tooth pushes through the gum.
-See Tooth Decay, Prevention.
+Clean your infant's teeth with a soft toothbrush when the first tooth pushes through the gum.
+See Tooth Decay Prevention.

 Distraction works well for discipline of a young child - if they are doing something you feel they should not, move them away from that place or object, and help them get interested in something else.